luciusmagn/lambdas-and-logos/book.typ

 Interestingly, the idea of having separate interface files did not really catch on.
 Apart from C/C++, there is only a couple programming languages that do something like that#footnote[
     Typically better than C/C++'s minimalistic solution.
-], for instance Ada or OCaml.
+], for instance Ada, or OCaml.
+The rest of the languages typically does not utilize two separate file types.
+And the compilers decide what is the interface and what isn't based on the contents of the one implementation file.
 Here is an example in Ada:

 ```ada
 -- stack.ads